On chain polynomials of geometric lattices: Triangular semimodular lattices and perfect matroid designs

 \begin{definition} Let $P$ be a locally finite poset with a least element $\hat{0}$ such that each finite interval in $P$ is graded.
 Then $P$ is \emph{triangular} if there is a function $M : \{(i,j) \in \NN \times \NN : i < j \} \to \NN$ such that any interval $[x,y]$ of $P$ with $\rho(x)=i$ and $\rho(y)=j$ has exactly $M(i,j)$ maximal chains. \end{definition}

-Triangular posets were studied in \cite[Section 9]{triangular-posets} by Doubilet, Rota, and Stanley.
+Triangular posets were studied in \cite[Section 9]{triangular-posets} by Doubilet, Rota and Stanley.
 In particular, modular and semimodular triangular lattices were classified in \cite[Theorem 9.1]{triangular-posets} and \cite[Theorem 9.2]{triangular-posets}, respectively.

 Chains and Boolean algebras are clearly triangular.
 Let $V_n(q)$ be an $n$-dimensional vector space over a finite field with $q$ elements.
-The \emph{subspace lattice} $\mathbb{B}_n(q)$ is the lattice of all linear subspaces of $V_n(q)$ partially ordered by inclusion \cite[Section 6.1]{oxley2006matroid}.
+The \emph{projective geometry} $\mathbb{B}_n(q)$ is the lattice of all linear subspaces of $V_n(q)$ partially ordered by inclusion \cite[Section 6.1]{oxley2006matroid}.
 By e.g. \cite[Proposition 6.1.8]{oxley2006matroid}, $\mathbb{B}_n(q)$ is triangular.